operaton/documentation/docs/documentation/user-guide/process-engine/process-engine-api.md

 `ProcessEngines.getDefaultProcessEngine()` will initialize and build a process engine the first time it is called and afterwards always returns the same process engine.
 Proper creation and closing of all process engines can be done with `ProcessEngines.init()` and `ProcessEngines.destroy()`.

-The ProcessEngines class will scan for all camunda.cfg.xml and activiti.cfg.xml files.
-For all `camunda.cfg.xml` files, the process engine will be built in the typical way:
+The ProcessEngines class will scan for all operaton.cfg.xml and activiti.cfg.xml files.
+For all `operaton.cfg.xml` files, the process engine will be built in the typical way:

 ```java
 ProcessEngineConfiguration